 Official Literary Website of Author

-Dinner with Trixie is available through Barnes and Noble, Amazon, and other book retailers worldwide!
+Victoria's Family is available through Barnes & Noble, Amazon, and other book retailers worldwide!

 There are people who have known me for decades and will be shocked when they read this because the last place where most of me was known was Bennington College.
 They knew I was an artist, a writer, an activist, a thinker.
 I was allowed to simply be all of who I am.
 When I graduated from Bennington roughly thirty years of compartmentalization started.